+Another high water mark of the Langella's career came in 2007 with his haunting turn as a disgraced Richard Nixon in Frost/Nixon.
+For the 2008 big screen adaptation of the play, director Ron Howard considered major Hollywood names like Warren Beatty and Jack Nicholson.
+But he eventually settled on Langella, and the actor went on to pocket an Oscar nomination for his performance.
 Indeed, Langella, 74, has recently enjoyed a late-career run of critical success as a cinematic leading man, albeit in mostly low-budget fare.
 Not only did he nab that Oscar nomination for "Frost/Nixon," but he earned glowing reviews for his performance in the 2007 indie "Starting Out in the Evening."
 As the retired teacher and nearly-forgotten novelist Leonard Schiller, locked in a May-December romance with an ambitious young grad student (Lauren Ambrose), Langella imbued Schiller with a magisterial combination of wisdom, wonder, and pathos that was as unsentimental as it was moving.

-With his turn as Frank Weld in "Robot & Frank," Langella may have scored yet another late-career triumph.
-(Once again, he reaped the reward of being the producers' second choice, landing the part after Christopher Walken turned it down.)
+With his turn as Frank Weld in "Robot & Frank," Langella may have scored yet another late-career triumph. ( Once again, he reaped the reward of being the producers' second choice, landing the part after Christopher Walken turned it down.)

 Now in his eighth decade, Langella shows no signs of slowing down.
 This past spring, he published a delightfully dishy celebrity memoir, "Dropped Names: Famous Men and Women As I Knew Them."
 The book, which received admiring reviews, revealed insightful and not-always-flattering personal anecdotes about his experiences acting, socializing, flirting, and sleeping with a panoply of famous faces, from Elizabeth Taylor and John Gielgud to Noel Coward and Jackie O. The New York Times called it a "no-holds-barred eulogy somewhere between mash note and carpet-bombing" that "painted Hollywood and Broadway as teeming with vulgar, neurotic, and irresistible company."